SimonRice/SRMonthPicker/README.md

 * `- (void)monthPickerDidChangeDate:(SRMonthPicker *)monthPicker`

 Because the `delegate` property is used for something else, you'll need to assign your delegate to the month picker's `monthPickerDelegate` property.

+A simple example project showing off many of the features can be seen [here](https://www.github.com/simonrice/SRMonthPickerExample).

 ## Contributions